Microorganisms are tiny life forms.

 One soil microorganism in particular, Mycobacterium vaccae, has recently been found capable of uplifting your mood!
 This particular microorganism is absorbed through tiny cuts and is inhaled on dust particles, as we garden.
 Once inside, these microorganisms cause a chemical reaction similar to the effects of prozac.
 Most gardeners claim that gardening is their therapy.
 Ends up, they were right!

 The best way to keep a healthy balance of microorganisms in your soil is to keep the soil healthy.
 Very often, chemicals cause too much change too quickly.
-Mulching with coarse wood chips and regularly adding aged compost to your soil is the best way to keep your soil healthy.
+Mulching with coarse wood chips and regularly adding aged compost to your soil are the best ways to keep your soil healthy.

 You can grow a surprising amount of food in your own yard.
 Ask me how!